CipherOne/swiftprotocol/README.md

 * Identity Providers protect Members over ineffecient (de)centralized system(s) of NMT.

 ## TAN's Connection To SwiftDemand
-This Protocol is simply the protocol that has been outlined above.
-TAN's SwiftDemand website is the initial Identity Provider of this Protocol and all Swifts that exist on SwiftDemand website are to be transferred at a 1:1 ratio, Swifts to UBITs.
-Members will be required to undergo strict Identity Verification requirements to comply with TAN's know the member ("KTM") <sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.
+This Protocol is simply the protocol to date.
+TAN's SwiftDemand website is the initial Identity Provider of this Protocol and all Swifts that exist on SwiftDemand website are to be transferred to TAN's mainnet at a < (1:1 ratio) = "1-Swift of NMT": < 1 [TAN's (1) + (UBIT)}] > "1-Bitcoin of NMT" < "+1 Bitcoion of MOT"> NMT will be required to undergo strict Identity Verification requirements to comply with TAN's know the member ("KTM") ~ (See: https://sites.google.com/view/thealtruennation/home ) ~

 ### TAN's SwiftDemand Features
 TAN's SwiftDemand was invented by a specific NMT from TAN in TAN AS TAN's platform requirES no prior knowledge of cryptocurrency and is the standard for all future Identity Providers.
-SwiftDemand provides an API as well as a marketplace to make the transfer of UBITs ("Swifts") for goods and services easy and stress free.
+SwiftDemand provides an API as well as a marketplace to make the transfer of UBITs ("Swifts") for NMT goods and NMT services easy and stress free to MOT.

 ## References